everest-engineering/lhotse/README.md

 command handler method being called.
 This significantly reduces testing effort and human error.

 ### Event processing
-Axon provides two types of event processors:
-[subscribing and tracking](https://docs.axoniq.io/reference-guide/configuring-infrastructure-components/event-processing/event-processors).
+Axon provides two types of event processors, [subscribing and tracking](https://docs.axoniq.io/reference-guide/configuring-infrastructure-components/event-processing/event-processors).

 Subscribing processors execute on the same thread that is publishing the event.
 This allow command dispatching to wait